W. Frank Robinson

 Professor Robinson has lived and researched for extended periods in Europe, Africa, Latin America and the Caribbean.
-He is a contributing author to Populism in Latin America (Alabama, 1999) and is currently completing a manuscript that examines twentieth century Panamanian political history.
+He is a contributing author to Populism in Latin America (University of Alabama Press, 2012) and is currently completing a manuscript that examines the dynamics of twentieth century Panamanian political history.
 Grants and fellowships from the IIE Fulbright Program, the National Endowment for the Humanities, and the National Defense Education Act Title VI have helped fund his studies, research, and writing.

 Robinson teaches a wide spectrum of courses that cover the colonial and national periods including the rise and decline of the Iberian Atlantic empires, modern Latin America, Central America, Latin America and the United States, and the contemporary Caribbean.